tristanhollman/kanikeenkersttruiaan/README.md

 kanikeenkersttruiaan is a web application based on the idea of `kanikeenkortebroekaan.nl`, which tells you whether you can wear shorts yet.
 This project will tell you if you can wear a Christmas sweater.

+## Fun Fact
+This project has been made using Github Copilot Workspaces (technical preview) apart from some small tweaks like running the scaffolder and finding/uploading the images.

 ## Features

 - A single page indicating whether you can wear a Christmas sweater.